 Future exhibitions at Sensea Immersive are to be determined.
 That being said, they will likely all be educational, entertaining and family-friendly.

-For tickets and full details about the space-themed exhibition visit the official Stargazer – An Immersive Universe website.
+For full details about the space-themed exhibition visit the official Stargazer – An Immersive Universe website.

-To get a really good idea of what to expect at Stargazer – An Immersive Universe, check out the following video.
-The video begins in the main gallery room where there is a large display with information about space travel since the 1960s.
+To get a really good idea of what Stargazer – An Immersive Universe was like, check out the following video.
+The video begins in the main gallery room where there was a large display with information about space travel since the 1960s.

-In the same large first room there are a number of exhibits including one of an astronaut’s suit.
-There is also a stargazer picture frame which you can go inside to take photos of yourself.
+In the same large first room there were a number of exhibits including one of an astronaut’s suit.
+There was also a Stargazer picture frame in which you could take photos of yourself.

-In a second room there is a short film you can watch, and in yet another large room you can watch an amazing 20-minute film on 270-degrees of screens that go all around the room.
-Not shown in this video are the virtual reality stations where you can see astronauts and the International Space Station from the outside in 360 degrees.
+In a second room there was a short film to watch, and in yet another large room you could have watched an amazing 20-minute film on 270-degrees of screens that go all around the room.
+Not shown in this video were the virtual reality stations where you could see astronauts and the International Space Station from the outside in 360 degrees.